If you've blocked our ad, please consider unblocking it.

 These coins can be found in every pipe and brick tileset.

 Previous games in the New Super Mario Bros. series featured a random flag controller (flags being the things activated by switches).
 New Super Mario Bros.
 2 follows suit, having a FlagSwitchRandom actor (ID 0x19).
 Only difference being, the actor is not assigned to an object number, and thus unused.
+However, once restored, it is shown that it has 5 known settings.
+It has 4 triggering IDs, which the sprite then randomly chooses 1 and activates it.
+The other event is a target ID, which activates the actor.

 Early Object Numbers